MaaZah/Distributed-Systems-Project/README.md

 * Client
     * ```java Client cacheIP fileName```
         * cacheIP is the IP address of the machine running Server ("localhost" is sufficient if running locally)
-        * fileName must be the name of a file hosted in ExternalServer's directory
+        * fileName must be the name of a file hosted in ExternalServer's directory, ```test.docx``` is provided in ExternalServer, feel free to test with other files and file types

 ## Additional Notes:
 ### Limitations: